 “This new cook is disgraceful.
 His wife, however, who he has doing the menial kitchen duties, has an exquisite touch.
 She prepares wonderful dishes for the children, whilst he massacres the most basic of meals.
 I must find a way to tell him that we want her to cook for us, not him.
 If he cooks for the children, I am sure they will not complain about the difference.
 There is no doubt he will see this as an insult.
 If I do not address this correctly, we will once again be searching for a cook.”Edith Pfeiffer (1894-1975)

 The notes were more formally organised when she returned to England.
-Having lived almost all of her life in affluent households in India, largely untouched by the Second World War, you can only imagine her shock at post-war Britain.
+Having lived her life in affluent households in India, largely untouched by the Second World War, you can only imagine her shock at post-war Britain.

 Appalled by the food, both in quality and preparation, and missing the tastes and flavours she had grown up with, she decided to use her notebooks and cook the food that she and the family were most comfortable with.
 This, from a woman who had never so much as made herself a cup of tea before.

 By 1960 the family had evolved.
 My father’s older brothers had become conservative Englishmen.
 Their idea of an Indian feast is to go to the local curry house and have a prawn cocktail and a boneless chicken curry.
 My father’s younger brother had migrated to South Africa and was eating boerewors.
-His sister, the youngest, had married an American and moved to California.
+His younger sister married an American and moved to California.
 I was a toddler, and we were just about to migrate to Australia.

 My grandmother gave us her cookbooks and notes to take with us to the new country.
 My father was really the only one left who enjoyed the Indian food of their background.
 Sadly, he was not an inspired cook.
 But I got the flavour and the inspiration.